Tampa Bay couple reunited with wedding ring after losing it during a day at the beach

-TREASURE ISLAND, Fla. — Shantel Griffin turned to social media to help locate her brother-in-law's missing wedding ring.
+TREASURE ISLAND, Fla. — Shantel Juarbe turned to social media to help locate her brother-in-law's missing wedding ring.

 As Carl Schaneman spent the day at the beach with his sons and some of their friends tossing around a football, he lost his ring mid-throw.

-"They were out there on the beach playing and the ring went flying off his finger, hit the water, the water came over and swept the ring away," said Griffin.
+"They were out there on the beach playing and the ring went flying off his finger, hit the water, the water came over and swept the ring away," Juarbe said.

-The gold ring was not only Carl's wedding ring, it was passed down to him as a gift.
+The gold ring was not only Carl's wedding ring, but it was also passed down to him as a gift.

 "The ring is special to our whole family actually, it was my grandfather's ring originally.
-Both my grandfather and my brother-in-law share the same birthday and my mom passed the ring on to him when he married my sister," said Griffin.
+Both my grandfather and my brother-in-law share the same birthday and my mom passed the ring on to him when he married my sister," Juarbe said.

-Sharing the Facebook post about her brother-in-law's missing ring connected Griffin with The Ring Finders Suncoast Research and Recovery club.
-They were able to help Griffin and her brother-in-law locate the ring and return it to them within minutes of searching for it on the beach.
+Sharing the Facebook post about her brother-in-law's missing ring connected Juarbe with The Ring Finders Suncoast Research and Recovery Club.
+They were able to help Juarbe and her brother-in-law locate the ring and return it to them within minutes of searching for it on the beach.

 The Ring Finders works more like a directory and helps you connect with independent metal detecting specialists.
 They've been in the business of doing so for more than 10 years.

-To date, The Ring Finders members have completed over six thousand successful recoveries.
+To date, The Ring Finders members have completed more than 6,000 successful recoveries.

 "It meant a lot for us to find the ring.
 I believe there's more good in people out there than bad and just to have a total stranger stop what they were doing, never ask for money, and find the ring in minutes, still shocks me.
-I was crying when he told us he found it, " said Griffin.
+I was crying when he told us he found it, " Juarbe said.